Skip to main content

 Start small.
 Even 30 minutes per day dedicated to a personal goal creates meaningful progress over a quarter.
 The goal isn't perfect balance—it's intentional allocation.

-"I feel guilty when I'm not working"
+What about "i feel guilty when i'm not working"?

 This is burnout in its early stages.
 The inability to rest without guilt is a sign that your identity is too fused with productivity.
 Personal goals—especially health, relationships, and learning—help build an identity that extends beyond work performance.